-"Class B Note Principal Shortfall" means, as of the close of any distribution date, the excess of:

-o the Class B Noteholders' Principal Distribution Amount on that distribution date, over o the amount of principal actually distributed to the class B noteholders on that distribution date.

-"Class B Noteholders' Distribution Amount" means, for any distribution date, the sum of the Class B Noteholders' Interest Distribution Amount and the Class B Noteholders' Principal Distribution Amount for that distribution date.

-"Class B Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of:

-o the amount of interest accrued at the class B note rate for the related accrual period on the outstanding principal balance of the class B notes on the immediately preceding distribution date (or in the case of the first distribution date, the closing date), after giving effect to all principal distributions to class B noteholders on that preceding distribution date, and o the Class B Note Interest Shortfall for that distribution date.

-"Class B Noteholders Principal Distribution Amount" means, for any distribution date, the Principal Distribution Amount multiplied by the Class B Percentage for that distribution date, plus any Class B Note Principal Shortfall as of the close of business on the preceding distribution date; provided that the Class B Noteholders' Principal Distribution Amount will not exceed the principal balance of the class B notes.
+- "Class B Note Principal Shortfall" means, as of the close of any distribution date, the excess of: - the Class B Noteholders' Principal Distribution Amount on that distribution date, over - the amount of principal actually distributed to the class B noteholders on that distribution date. - "Class B Noteholders' Distribution Amount" means, for any distribution date, the sum of the Class B Noteholders' Interest Distribution Amount and the Class B Noteholders' Principal Distribution Amount for that distribution date. - "Class B Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of: - the amount of interest accrued at the class B note rate for the related accrual period on the outstanding principal balance of the class B notes immediately preceding such distribution date, and - the Class B Note Interest Shortfall for that distribution date. - "Class B Noteholders Principal Distribution Amount" means, for any distribution date, the Principal Distribution Amount multiplied by the Class B Percentage for that distribution date, plus any Class B Note Principal Shortfall as of the close of business on the preceding distribution date; provided that the Class B Noteholders' Principal Distribution Amount will not exceed the principal balance of the class B notes.
 In addition, on the class B maturity date, the principal required to be distributed to the class B noteholders will include the amount required to reduce the outstanding principal balance of the class B notes to zero.